Albert Lebrun: President

-Lebrun was elected President of France by the newly elected Chamber of Deputies following the assassination of President Paul Doumer by Pavel Gurgulov on 6 May 1932.
-Re-elected in 1939, largely because of his record of accommodating all political sides, he exercised little power as President.
+Lebrun was elected President of France by the newly elected Chamber of Deputies following the assassination of President Paul Doumer by Paul Gorguloff on 6 May 1932.
+Re-elected in 1939, largely because of his record of accommodating all political sides, he exercised little power as president.

 In June 1940, with the military collapse of France imminent, Lebrun wrote "the uselessness of the struggle was demonstrated.
 An end must be made."
-With the Cabinet wanting to ask for an armistice, on 17 June 1940 Prime Minister Paul Reynaud resigned, recommending to President Lebrun that he appoint Marechal Philippe Petain in his place, which he did that day.
+With the Cabinet wanting to ask for an armistice, on 17 June 1940 Prime Minister Paul Reynaud resigned, recommending to President Lebrun that he appoint Marechal Philippe Pétain in his place, which he did that day.
 British General Sir Edward Spears, who was present with the French cabinet during this crisis wrote "it is clear that the President had made up his mind that France was free of her obligations to Britain, and was at liberty to ask for an armistice [with Germany] if she deemed it to be in her interests to do so."

 On 10 July 1940, Lebrun enacted the Constitutional Law of 10 July 1940, which the National Assembly had voted for by 569 votes to 80, allowing Prime Minister Philippe Pétain to promulgate a new constitution.
 On 11 July, Lebrun was replaced by Pétain as head of state.

-Lebrun then fled to Vizille (Isère) on 15 July, but was later captured, on 27 August 1943, when the Germans moved into the region and was sent into captivity at the Itter Castle in Tyrol.
+Lebrun fled to Vizille (Isère) on 15 July, but was captured on 27 August 1943, when the Germans moved into the region.
+He was then sent into captivity at the Itter Castle in Tyrol.
 On 10 October 1943 he was allowed to return to Vizille due to illness, but was kept under constant surveillance.

+On 15 August 1944, Operation Dragoon began.
+One week later, Grenoble, Vizille and other cities were freed.
+The German 19th Army withdrew quickly.

-On 11 October 1944, Lebrun met with Charles de Gaulle and acknowledged the General's leadership, and conveniently forgetting the new Constitutional Law he had enacted in 1940, said that he had not formally resigned as President because the dissolution of the National Assembly had left nobody to accept his resignation.
+On 11 October 1944, Lebrun met with Charles de Gaulle and acknowledged the General's leadership.
+Conveniently forgetting the new Constitutional Law he had enacted in 1940, Lebrun said that he had not formally resigned as president because the dissolution of the National Assembly had left nobody to accept his resignation.
 Whether or not de Gaulle accepted this lie is unknown.
 During the post-war Petain trial "all the available celebrities of the Third Republic testified, including Lebrun, all whitewashing themselves".
 Lebrun argued again that he had never officially resigned.
-De Gaulle made no mystery of his low opinion of Lebrun, and wrote about him in his memoirs "As a head of state he lacked two things: there was no state, and he wasn't a head."
+De Gaulle made no mystery of his low opinion of Lebrun, and wrote of him in his memoirs: "As a head of state he lacked two things: there was no state, and he wasn't a head."

 Personal life

 Lebrun was married to Marguerite Lebrun (née Nivoit).
-Together they had two children: a son Jean and a daughter Marie.
+Together they had two children: a son, Jean, and a daughter, Marie.